How to Roast Pepper at Home

 Roasting Red Peppers

 - When the entire pepper is charred, plunge into an ice bath to shock.
-Let cool entirely.
-Do not put in a plastic or paper bag.
+Let it cool entirely.
+Do not put it in a plastic or paper bag.
 This enables the pepper to continue to cook, cooking the flesh underneath.
 Shocking in ice stops the cooking process immediately.

 - Filet the pepper, removing the red flesh, leaving white pith and seed cage behind.

-- Julienne, dice, or stuff and roll the peppers into anything you'd like.
+- Julienne, dice or stuff and roll the peppers into anything you'd like.

 Ryan